Patient education: Hodgkin lymphoma in adults (Beyond the Basics)

 You and your healthcare provider should discuss the risks and benefits of radiation therapy when deciding on a treatment plan.
 Limiting the radiation dose and area treated can reduce, but not totally eliminate, these risks.
 (See "Second malignancies after treatment of classical Hodgkin lymphoma".)

 Stage I or II — People with stage I or II disease are usually treated with chemotherapy with radiation or, in some cases, chemotherapy alone.
-(See "Treatment of relapsed or refractory classical Hodgkin lymphoma" and "Treatment of unfavorable prognosis early (stage I-II) classical Hodgkin lymphoma".)
+(See "Treatment of relapsed or refractory classical Hodgkin lymphoma" and "Treatment of unfavorable prognosis early (stage I-II) classical Hodgkin lymphoma in adults".)

 Using chemotherapy along with radiation has a lower relapse rate than using chemotherapy alone, and it might improve survival.
 However, having chemotherapy and radiation therapy can have more late side effects.
 In addition, in some early stage patients, the addition of radiation to chemotherapy can allow fewer cycles of chemotherapy to be delivered.
 Discuss the risks and benefits of these options with your doctor or nurse; your understanding and involvement are an important part of your cancer care.